scholarslab/scholarslab.github.io/pages/opportunities/opportunities.md

 We love to work together with other folks at UVA and beyond!
 Our decisions about longer-term research collaboration are based on the bandwidth, resources, skills, and interests/mission of all parties, and are usually an outgrowth of shorter consultations and SLab community involvement.
 Please [contact us](mailto:scholarslab@virginia.edu) for an initial consult to discuss ideas.

+## Community Lab
-3) **Community Lab**: In addition to the consultations and collaborations stated above, much of our time for in-depth work is spent on intentional community design...
+In addition to the consultations and collaborations stated above, much of our time for in-depth work is spent on intentional community design...
 - Providing GIS support to the entire university
 - Innovating the mentorship and teaching of experimental approaches to scholarship, both in the library and in the field (e.g. via our ~60 formal student role opportunities each year)
 - Piloting future Library and UVA initiatives like our Praxis Program (one of the historic UVA DH strengths behind the new DH graduate certificate)